Position

 • Bachelor's degree in Criminal Justice, Law Enforcement, or a related field.

-• Prior experience in law enforcement, military, or intelligence.
+• Prior experience in law enforcement, military, or intelligence is preferred.

 • Strong analytical and problem-solving skills.